Exploring Cosmos Staking: A Guide to Staking ATOM

 Once you’ve set up your exchange account, you can purchase ATOM on the exchange’s spot market.
 Depending on where you’re based, you can fund your exchange account through a credit card, debit card, or bank transfer.

-Those opting to use self-custodial wallets can use fiat on-ramp services like MoonPay.
+Those opting for self-custodial wallets can use fiat on-ramp services such as MoonPay.
 This integration can execute crypto purchases directly from the wallet.

 Acquire ATOM